MetaMask/SIPs/SIPS/sip-34.md

 ## Abstract

 The purpose of this SIP is to propose the addition of an lifecycle hook, similar to the `onTransaction` and `onSignature` hooks that triggers when the user clicks on a history item (typically a transaction), passing with it parameters related to the transaction.
-I am giving this hook the name `onHistoryItem`.
+I am giving this hook the name `onActivityItem`.

 ## Motivation